chart21/mkdocs-hpmpc/docs/parallel-model.md

 A z = x + y;
 ```

-The shares are now vectorized throughput the entire program, thus inherently benefitting by from all subsequent operations being parallelized.
-For full secrecy the inputs provided in the code blocks that are exclusive to a party can come from an external source such as a local file.
+The shares are now vectorized throughout the entire program, thus inherently benefitting by from all subsequent operations being parallelized.
+For full secrecy, the inputs provided in the code blocks that are exclusive to a party can come from an external source such as a local file.
 When revealing the result, the shares are also vectorized and the result is revealed in a vectorized manner.
 The vectorized result can be converted back to an array of unsigned integers by using the `unorthogonalize_arithmetic` function.

 ```cpp